 Note: The guys in the picture were/are on steroids.
-We don’t claim that you will build similar chest size by doing dips.
+Nattyornot.com does not claim that you will reach a similar chest size by doing dips.
 A more realistic example would be someone like Al Kavaldo.

 Related article: How To Make The Dip Your Primary Chest Exercise

-When doing the exercise bring your hands close at the top.
-This exercise is harder than it looks and don’t be surprised, if the next day your chest is shut down.
-Before attempting advanced variations master the basics in order to avoid injuries.
+This movement is harder than it looks.
+Don’t act surprised if the next day your chest is shut down.
+Before attempting advanced variations master the basics to avoid injuries.